CalcKit

 Break-even units

-341ActionMonthly units needed to cover fixed costs at the realised price.
+241HealthyMonthly units needed to cover fixed costs at the realised price.
 This shows when the upfront cost or tradeoff starts to pay off.
-Against the other key figures in this report, it is marked action.
+Against the other key figures in this report, it is marked healthy.

 Expected monthly profit

--$4,014ActionGross profit after fixed costs at expected volume.
+$2,023HealthyGross profit after fixed costs at expected volume.
 This shows whether the price leaves enough room after costs.
-Against the other key figures in this report, it is marked action.
+Against the other key figures in this report, it is marked healthy.

 Competitor price gap